DDieterich/DTGen/supp/README.txt

-                   (The user login is the second parameter) (The initial password is the same as the user login) comp_file.sql    - Used by altgen.sql fullgen.sql      - Sample script to generate all scripts for an application (The ABBR of the application is the first parameter) select_file.sql  - Used by altgen.sql
+                   (The user login is the second parameter) (The initial password is the same as the user login) comp_file.sql    - Used by altgen.sql delete_ods.sql   - Sample script to delete all data from DTGen tables fullgen.sql      - Sample script to generate all scripts for an application (The ABBR of the application is the first parameter) select_file.sql  - Used by altgen.sql